adhurjaty/inthistogether/src/pages/home/index.md

     linkURL: 'mailto:contact@inthistogetherevents.com'
     subHeading: Questions about time or venues?
 Contact us.
 seo:
-  browserTitle: JS Wakanda
+  browserTitle: In This Together
   description: >-
     JavaScript meetup group in Wakanda where JavaScript developers get together for presentations and to meet others in the community.
-  title: JavaScript Wakanda
+  title: In This Together Events
 ---